hioa-cs/bookface/README.md

 ```

 Once this command has finished, we should be able to see wether the
 database is actually running in the background or not.
-Here are to
-trusty companions we can use:
+The ps command
+with list all running processes.
+Let's run it and filter the output to
+only show lines that contain the text "cockroach":

 ```
 ps aux | grep cockroach
-netstat -anltp | grep cockroach
 ```

-You should be able to see both the running process and that the ports
+You should be able to see a line corresponding to the running
-are actually opened and being listened on.
+database.
+This command can be used later as well, if you want to check
+if the database is still running.

 ## Initializing the database